San Francisco Discrimination Lawyers

-Under both California and federal law, an employee who believes that he or she experienced discrimination first must file with the state or federal administrative agency before filing a lawsuit in court.
+Under both California and federal law, an employee who believes that he or she experienced discrimination first must file with the state or federal administrative agency before filing a lawsuit in court, pursuant to the FEHA’s statutory requirements.
 In California, employees have one year from discriminatory act to file with the Department of Fair Employment and Housing (DFEH).
 Alternatively, an employee may file a claim with the federal Equal Employment Opportunity Commission (EEOC) within 300 days of the discriminatory act if the charge also is covered by a state or local anti-discrimination law.
 Employees may wish to speak with an attorney to determine whether or not their employer has engaged in possible employment discrimination and what legal options they may have.

 Can A Supervisor’s Comments Provide Evidence of Discriminatory Intent?

 Of course, a supervisor’s discriminatory comments may provide strong direct evidence of discrimination.
-When a supervisor exhibiting discriminatory bias has participated or influenced an adverse employment action, it may be reasonable to conclude that the employment decision was motivated by unlawful bias.
+When a supervisor exhibits discriminatory bias, it may be reasonable to conclude that the employment decision was motivated by unlawful bias.
 Id. at 1039-40 (citing Mondero v.
 Salt River Project, 400 F.3d 1207, 1213 (9th Cir.
 2005).
 In fact, the Ninth Circuit Court of Appeals has held that even “a single discriminatory comment by a plaintiff’s supervisor or decisionmaker is sufficient to preclude summary judgment for the employer.”
 Id. at 1039.

 Three cases highlight the impact that a supervisor’s comments may have on a claim of employment discrimination.
 In Dominguez-Curry v.
 Nevada Transp.
 Dep’t, the plaintiff alleged that her employer failed to promote her to the Program Officer III position on the basis of her gender.
 Id.
 In support of her claim the plaintiff presented evidence that her supervisor had stated that he was “going to hire a man” for that position.
 Id.
 The Ninth Circuit held that this comment by a plaintiff’s supervisor was neither isolated nor ambiguous, and was alone sufficient to justify a finding that the hiring decision was motivated at least in part by gender.
 Id. at 1041.